microsoft/workshop-library/pull_request_template.md

 - [ ] Your workshop design document, filled in with some details about your proposed workshop including its title and the three stages in the designer delineated.

 - [ ] A README.md file that describes the steps of the workshop.
-You can include a video explanation as an embed.

 - [ ] Powerpoint Slides for the workshop.

 - [ ] The workshop's solution in the `/solution` folder.

+- [ ] An embedded Train the Trainer video.

+- [ ] A Call to Action to enhance the workshop with a direct line to Microsoft Learn by linking to an appropriate Learn module.

-A reviewer will be assigned to the workshop and will be work with you to shape it for production.
+A reviewer will be assigned to the workshop and will work with you to shape it for production.
 Thank you for your contribution!